Airbus pushes for stake in U.S.-led German helicopter project

-BUECKEBURG, Germany Airbus urged the German government on Wednesday to ensure domestic firms get a big share of a near 4-billion-euro contract earmarked for the country's next generation of heavy-lift military helicopters.
+BUECKEBURG, Germany (Reuters) - Airbus urged the German government on Wednesday to ensure domestic firms get a big share of a near 4-billion-euro contract earmarked for the country's next generation of heavy-lift military helicopters.

 German defence officials have said they want a low-risk heavy-lift helicopter that already exists, which means the likely supplier will be one of the two biggest U.S. weapons makers - Lockheed Martin Corp (LMT.N) and Boeing Co (BA.N).